WW2 Civil Defence Uniforms, Insignia & Equipment

 • Blog

 The majority of ARP and Civil Defence personnel were issued with a dark blue wool beret.
+Ambulance drivers and attendants were issued with the peaked ski cap.
 Many affixed their silver or base metal ARP lapel badge to these berets and this was officially sanctioned by the Department of Home Security in 1942.
-The men's button-hole fitting was to be used with a piece of cardboard behind but the brooch pin style was sought after and initially even ordered by local authorities.
-However, the Department of Home Security declined to issue extra badges to CD members just for the beret.
+The men's button-hole fitting was to be used with a piece of cardboard behind to stop the badge rotating.
+The brooch pin style was sought after as it was easier to use on a beret.
+However, the Department of Home Security declined to issue extra silver or base metal badges to CD members just for the beret.

-Private companies had been manufacturing small circular embroidered CD badges manufactured for the beret for private purchase during 1942 and into 1943.
-They featured a King's crown with CD letters within an old gold circle and were a copy of the breast badge.
-With the issue of metal ARP badge being stopped in early 1943, a beret badge was then needed for those without a badge.
+Businesses had been manufacturing small circular embroidered CD badges manufactured for the beret for private purchase during 1942 and into 1943.
+They featured a King's crown with CD letters within an "old gold" yellow circle and were a copy of the breast badge.
+With the issue of metal ARP badge being stopped in early 1943, a beret badge was then needed for those who had not been issued with one (for example, new members of the CD services).
 The Department of Home Security reviewed the embroidered badge and ordered 200,000 calico-printed versions in the summer of 1943.
 All embroidered versions are therefore private purchases.

 Embroidered Civil Defence CD beret badge